omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - user_page.html
 - workoutinstance_detail.html

+## functionality completed on 9/12/19
+- figure out how to higlight current day on calendar page.
+  - in utils calendar in the return function for formatday. if date == dt.date.today() add class 'todaysdate' to td (this dates cell)
+- changed calendards first week day to sunday like normal calendars

 ## functionality completed on 8/27/19
 - fixed editing strength workout comments
 - added editing of strength workouts reps and weights